Elephant (2020 film)

 Elephant is a 2020 American nature documentary film about elephants directed by Mark Linfield and Vanessa Berlowitz and narrated by Meghan, Duchess of Sussex.
 It is the fifteenth nature documentary to be released under the Disneynature label.
 The film was released alongside Dolphin Reef as a Disney+ exclusive on April 3, 2020.
+It received positive reviews from critics.

 Plot

-In the Kalahari Desert in Southern Africa, many African elephants prepare to migrate from their home in the Okavango Delta to a grassy paradise near the Victoria Falls until the rains return.
+In the Kalahari Desert in Southern Africa, many African bush elephants prepare to migrate from their home in the Okavango Delta to a grassy paradise near Victoria Falls until the rains return.
 The Herd is led by their great matriarch Gaia and her younger sister Shani, who has helped keep their family safe.
 Shani has also been raising her spirited son Jomo, a very energetic young elephant who just wants to play with the other animals, such as lechwes and baboons.

 When the land is about to dry up, Gaia leads the elephants to an almost dry waterhole to enjoy the mud before leaving the desert.
 They are soon joined by other elephants who visit, play, and drink from the water.
 When the water dries up, Gaia notices a baby elephant suffocating and stuck in the mud, so she goes to its rescue, and the baby is reunited with its mother.
 The herd leaves the desert to join the other elephants on the long journey, they take a lunch break to have a family reunion with other herds of elephants, with some not seeing Gaia for over a year.
 Jomo starts making new friends with the other baby elephants, and for ages, Shani reunites with many of her long-lost cousins.
 Gaia's herd and other herds of elephants have no luck trying to find food, but a male elephant (who is visiting his family) uses his trunk to drop a bunch of seedpods from trees, allowing everyone to feast.
 Gaia's herd come across ancient paths that their ancestors created when they migrated.
 When they reach a dry waterhole, they notice an elephant skeleton.
 Shani shows a confused Jomo a life lesson.
 The herd moves on and find another waterhole (this time with water).
 As the elephants drink, Jomo plays with a group of warthogs.
 The water has been ruined by its previous visitors, so the elephants munch on Mopani trees, but are chased off by caterpillars who are eating all the leaves.
 The Herd continues their journey to a small little island.
 There is no water for them to drink, but Gaia leads her herd to some baobab trees which they could drink water from its sap.
 Shani teaches the young elephants how to get sap by ripping the thick bark.
 The Herd rests on the island for the night.